tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 After the successful installation, you have to initially start BitTorrent Sync.
 You have various possibilities to do this:

-- Log out and login again.
-Since BitTorrent Sync GUI is registred in the autostart group, it will start as soon as you log in.
+- Log out and log in again.
+Since BitTorrent Sync GUI is registered in the autostart group, it will start as soon as you log in.
 - Select _BitTorrent Sync_ from the menu or the default application launcher of your desktop.